neheller/kits21/examples/README.md

-# Guidelines for setting up and running docker
+# Submission examples

+This folder consist of 2 examples that can be used as a base for docker submission of the KiTS challenge 2021.

+- dummy_submission folder includes vanilla dockerfile and simplistic inference script for computing dummy output segmentation (in current case its arrays filled with zeros).
+- nnU-Net_baseline folder has a dockerfile for running nnUnet baseline model along with 2 options: single model submission (run_inference.py) and ensemble of the models (run_inference_ensemble.py)

+We also prepared a quick guidelines for setting up a docker and using submission examples.
+Here are the steps to follow to install docker, create a docker image, run a container, save and load a docker image created.
 Here is a quick guide on how to install docker, build a docker image and run a container with mounting your local data for testing to the container folder.

 ### Step 1.
 Install Docker